-I believe every creature has an unique character or feature of their own, but we need to find them and get to know them.
+I believe every creature has a unique character or feature of its own, but we need to find them and get to know them.
 How I learn not to make a quick judgment without perceiving it further and more thoroughly!

 My friends have pointed out the beautiful sections by the lake, but this cormorant has switched my mind to other birds.
 Walking by the lake with my eyes on the birds.
 How did I know that I would end up with a few bird pictures?
 I was told that this is an Egyptian Duck because of its color and texture resemble Egyptian historical trademark.

 Ducks are everywhere where I live, but this duck is new to me.
 Will I ever be made known to all the ducks? far from it.